-Newborn kittens are especially vulnerable and must be treated aggressively if they are to survive.
+Newborn kittens are particularly at risk and aggressive treatment is necessary if they are to survive.

-If urinary tract infection has occurred, diligent care must be taken with litterbox maintenance to make sure it is clean at all times.
+- Urinary tract infection- Diligent care with litterbox maintenance to make sure it is clean at all times.
 Holding onto the urine along with inadequate water consumption are both contributing factors.
-Increasing water consumption should also be practiced.
+Increase water consumption to dilute the urine.
 This may include feeding your cat a wet diet (which has a higher water content than dry food) and/or encouraging your cat to drink more water.

 Ecoli can survive in the environment for up to 28 days.
 The following disinfectants are effective.